 PEAK WILDERNESS AREA & BOGAWANTALAWA VALLEY

-This region is a key watershed comprised of a mixed montane landscape including tea, other plantation land, grasslands, and forest.
-Our study confirmed not only the presence of high biodiversity, including endemic and critically endangered species, but also the frequent use of Sri Lanka’s small wild cats (the fishing cat and the rusty spotted cat) in the area.
-Importantly, it has established that the island’s apex predator and only big cat - the leopard - was not only using this area as movement corridors between the larger Peak Wilderness forests but also as an additional residential refuge.
-As such, the WWCT is continuing its long-term research and monitoring in this area to document and understand the demographic, and other ecological attributes, of a leopard population resident in this mixed, largely unprotected landscape.
+Our early work in the southern Central Highlands of Sri Lanka, and the larger Bogawantalawa Valley area (bordering the Peak Wilerness Sanctuary to the east), confirmed the presence of high biodiversity in this region.
+It is a key watershed comprising of a mixed montane landscape, including tea, other plantation land, grassland and forest.
+Not only have we monitored endemic and critically endangered species, but also the frequent use of Sri Lanka’s small wild cats (the fishing cat and the rusty-spotted cat) in this region.
+Importantly, we have also established that the island’s apex predator – the leopard – uses this area as movement corridors between the larger Peak Wilderness forests, and as an additional residential refuge.
+Therefore, the WWCT continues its research and monitoring of this largely unprotected landscape.

 The WWCT’s Ongoing work